eucalyptus/architecture/features/object-storage/docs/scalable_walrus.md

-#Design Document for Scalable Object Storage (introduced in Eucalyptus 4.0)
+#Design Document for Scalable Object Storage

 ## Overview
 The current Walrus implementation is limited to a single host for servicing S3 requests as well as storing actual user data.
 This limits the system to scale-up models rather than scale-out.
 The objective of this design is to achive scale-out capabilities for Walrus in the dimensions of both IO/throughput and storage capacity.